 Green Building Certification

 At the center of the new Tulare campus is a highly efficient building.
 The intent when designing and constructing this new center was to create a structure that is not only energy efficient but sustainable for decades to come.
-The building isn’t just considered efficient because the architect or owner said so – an independent third party certification program called LEED (Leadership in Energy and Environmental Design) confirms our sustainable strategies and has provided us with a New Construction Certification on (Insert date of certification).
+The building isn’t just considered efficient because the architect or owner said so – an independent third party certification program called LEED (Leadership in Energy and Environmental Design) confirms our sustainable strategies and has provided us with a New Construction Certification on August 8, 2013.
 The plaque for this certification can be seen in the lobby.

 - Sustainable Sites